The Department participates fully in the undergraduate medical program (leading to an MD) of the Schulich School of Medicine & Dentistry.

 We also have a significant number of Western and visiting elective students from Canada and abroad that rotate through the Anesthesia program.
 They are all given the opportunity to meet with the program director to discuss the program at Western during their rotation.
 They are also given more flexibility to see different aspects of anesthesia such as acute and chronic pain, and obstetrical anesthesia just to name a few.

-Again this year, we had very thought-provoking essays submitted to the CAS medical student essay contest.
-We are encouraging the medical students to submit essays again next year to this contest.
+We have had very thought-provoking essays submitted to the CAS medical student essay contest.
+We encourage the medical students to submit essays to this contest.